siriusastrebe/syc/README.md

     shared.hello = "Goodbye!!!"

-Simply: Data bound to the registered variable is identical in all locations, removing the headache of data synchronization.
+Syc philosophy: Data bound to the registered variable is identical between the server and all clients, removing the headache of data synchronization.

 Examples